 By playing in the nether, you get a chance to see your character on the leaderboard on our website!
 Every kill and death will also show on your player stats page.

-You can enter the nether by crossing the nether portal in game, or simply right-clicking the nether sign in the lobby.
+You can enther the nether by entering the nether portal in game, or by joining a nether server in the nether section of the compass in the lobby.

 There are a several uses for SP in Wynncraft: